F75 Vaillant Fault Code: Causes and Troubleshooting Guide

-Faulty Pressure Sensor Causing a Vaillant F75 Error Code
+Faulty Pressure Sensor Causing the Vaillant F75 Error Code

 The Vaillant EcoTec range boiler is constantly being developed.
 Part of the reason for this is that the earlier boiler models had some very poorly made parts.
-One of these parts was the pressure sensor inside the boiler.
+And, one of these previously faulty parts was the pressure sensor inside the boiler.

 It may be (especially if no fault prevention methods are in place) that the sensor on the boiler has become blocked with debris.

-Faulty Vaillant Boiler Pump Causing a F75 Fault Code
+Malfunctioning Boiler Pump Causing the F75 Fault Code

 Unfortunately, the older Vaillant boilers used an inferior pump.
-The brand, Wilo, has slowly declined in reputation, as their pumps have become known for failing (well before they should).
-If you have an older Vaillant EcoTec boiler it might be that there is a Wilo pump installed, and that’s what’s causing the problem, and the F75 on your boiler.
+The brand, Wilo, has slowly declined in reputation, as their pumps have become known for failing well before they should.
+If you have an older Vaillant EcoTec boiler, it might have a Wilo pump installed, and that’s what’s causing the problem, and the F75 on your boiler.

-How to Diagnose the F75 Boiler Fault Code
+How to Diagnose the F75 Vaillant Fault Code

 Start by Checking the Boiler Pump

-The easiest way to diagnose the F75 fault code of the Vaillant boiler is to first start with the pump.
-If the pump is working correctly, then the problem is going to be caused by the pressure sensor.
+The easiest way to diagnose the F75 fault code is to start with the pump.
+If the pump is working correctly, the problem is likely caused by the pressure sensor.

 When a boiler fires, a heating pump will kick into action.
-This will circulate the water around the pipe-work and central heating.
+This will circulate the water around the pipe-work and central heating system.

 You’ll recognise the noise as a soft humming noise, and it’s likely you’ll feel the boiler vibrating slightly.
-If there is no noise or vibration, then the pump is probably not operational, and you’ll need to fit a replacement pump will need to be fitted.
+If there is no noise or vibration, then the pump is probably not operational, and you’ll need to fit a replacement pump.

-If there’s noise and vibration, the problem is most likely the pressure sensor on your boiler.
-This can be fixed by cleaning out the sludge in the boiler.
-But the time it costs in labour means it makes more sense to replace the whole pressure sensor for a new one.
+If there’s noise and vibration, the F75 fault most likely concerns the pressure sensor on your boiler.
+A Gas Safe boiler engineer can fix this by cleaning out the sludge in the boiler.
+But the time it costs in labour means it makes more sense to replace the whole sensor with a new one.

-How Much Does it Cost to Fix a F75 Fault on a Vaillant Boiler?
+How Much Does it Cost to Fix the Vaillant F75 Fault Code?

-Costs of replacing both the pressure sensor and central heating pump on your boiler will vary.
+Costs of replacing both the sensor and pump on your boiler will vary.
 The variation in price will come from:

 - Ease of the job.
-Some boilers are much easier to access than others and this reduces labour time (and cost).
+Boiler engineers can access some boilers with less difficulty than others, and this reduces labour time (and cost).